maparham/sshuttle_mac_app/README.md

 - Python (backend logic)

 ## Why I built this
-As an expat behind censorship firewalls, I needed a quick and reliable way to reconnect `sshuttle` without breaking my focus.
+As an expat behind censorship firewalls, I needed a quick and reliable way to reconnect `sshuttle` more conveniently.